openai/openai-cookbook/README.md

 The OpenAI API also features code search embeddings, which can measure the relevance of a section of code to a text query, or the similarity between two sections of code.

-OpenAI code search embeddings significantly improved the state-of-the-art on the [CodeSearchNet](https://github.com/github/CodeSearchNet) evaluation suite, scoring 93.5% versus the previous record of 77.4%.
+OpenAI code search embeddings significantly improved the state-of-the-art on the [CodeSearchNet] evaluation suite, scoring 93.5% versus the previous record of 77.4%.

-Read more about OpenAI's code embeddings in the [blog post announcement](https://openai.com/blog/introducing-text-and-code-embeddings/) or [documentation](https://beta.openai.com/docs/guides/embeddings).
+Read more about OpenAI's code embeddings in the [blog post announcement][Embeddings Blog Post] or [documentation][Embeddings Docs].

 Code embeddings can be useful for use cases such as: